freem/freemlib-neogeo/CONTRIBUTING.md

 ## Alternate Methods

-For those who may not want to deal with the pull request system, please visit #neogeodev IRC on chat.freenode.net and ask for freem_inc.
+For those who may not want to deal with the pull request system, please visit #neogeodev IRC on chat.freenode.net and ask for freem.

 # Additional Resources